bitmax-exchange/bitmax-pro-api/source/includes/_auth.md

 ## Creating a Request

-To access private data, you must include the following headers:
+To access private data via RESTful APIs, you must include the following headers:

 * `x-auth-key` - required, the api key as a string.
 * `x-auth-timestamp` - required, the UTC timestamp in milliseconds of your request